Sparse Bayesian Optimization: INTRODUCTION

 Bayesian optimization (BO) is a technique for efficient global optimization that is used for parameter optimization across a wide range of applications, including robotics~\citep{Lizotte2007Automatic,Calandra2015a}, machine learning pipelines~\citep{hutter2011smac, snoek2012practical,turner2021bayesian}, internet systems~\citep{letham2019noisyei, feng2020cbo}, and chemistry~\citep{gomez2018chemical, Felton2021}.
 In many applications, including those just mentioned, it is preferable for the optimized parameters to be sparse.
+In this paper, we define \textit{sparsity} in Bayesian optimization to be the property where the majority of optimized parameters are close to the target parameters that one wishes to regularize towards.
+For example, the target parameters may be a zero-vector, where setting parameters to zero encourages removal of redundant system configurations.
+Alternatively, the target parameters may be the default system parameters (status quo), where sparsity favors the fewest modifications for consistency and robustness.
 One reason to prefer sparsity is that it increases interpretability, a consideration that has recently attracted a great deal of attention in machine learning~\citep{doshi2017towards, rudin22}.
 Interpretability is necessary for humans to be able to understand and evaluate the outputs of complex systems---the types of systems to which BO is often applied.
 In policy optimization, sparsity of the control policy provides a natural way for human decision-makers to gain insight into the behavior of the system, and identify potential issues~\citep{UstunRu2016SLIM, HuRuSe2019}.

-Besides interpretability, sparsity can also be beneficial by producing systems that are easier to deploy and maintain, reducing the ``tech debt" of machine learning systems~\citep{techdebt}.
-In chemistry, a sparse solution may require fewer reagents and steps to synthesize a compound.
+Besides interpretability, sparsity can also be beneficial by producing systems that are easier to deploy and maintain, reducing the ``tech debt'' of machine learning systems~\citep{techdebt}.
+As an example, recommender systems are essential to many internet companies, including e-commerce platforms, streaming services, and social media sites~\citep{bobadilla2013recommender}.
+A typical recommendation process involves two stages, the retrieval and ranking stages~\citep{covington2016deep}.
+The parameters in the retrieval stage determine the amount of content to be fetched from various sets of candidate pools (\textit{sources}) representing different user interest taxonomies~\citep{wilhelm2018dpp}.
+Setting parameters to zero means deactivating these sources.
+Sparse optimization can find solutions in which low quality sources are entirely turned off, thus simplifying the system and enabling faster development.
+Similarly in chemistry, a sparse solution may require fewer reagents and steps to synthesize a compound, which reduces experimentation overhead and accelerates the discovery of new compounds.